mfel-it/knowledgebase/tests/networking.md

 * Describe network monitoring tools and what key metrics they track.
 (Bandwidth usage, device uptime, packet loss, alerts)
 * What tools might you use to troubleshoot wireless network performance?
 (WiFi analyzers, site survey tools)

+## Wi-Fi Networking

+**Fundamentals**

+* What is the difference between the 2.4 GHz and 5 GHz Wi-Fi bands?
+(Coverage vs. speed, interference susceptibility)
+* Explain the concept of Wi-Fi channels and why it's important to choose the right ones.
+(Minimizing interference)
+* What factors can affect Wi-Fi signal strength and range?
+(Obstacles, distance, antenna type)
+* Describe the different Wi-Fi security standards (WEP, WPA, WPA2, WPA3).
+(Evolution of encryption and protection)

+**Configuration & Troubleshooting**

+* You're experiencing slow Wi-Fi speeds.
+What are the first few things you would check?
+(Device distance, channel congestion, router settings)
+* What steps would you take to secure your home Wi-Fi network?
+(Strong password, WPA2 or higher, updating router firmware)
+* How do you identify which devices are connected to your Wi-Fi network?
+(Accessing router's interface)
+* Describe a scenario where using a Wi-Fi extender or mesh network might be beneficial.
+(Large homes, dead zones)

+**Advanced Topics**

+* What is the difference between a Wi-Fi router and a Wi-Fi access point?
+(Routing functionality vs. wireless signal broadcasting)
+* Explain the concepts of MU-MIMO and beamforming.
+(Modern Wi-Fi technologies for improved multi-device performance)
+* Discuss the advantages and disadvantages of the new Wi-Fi 6 (802.11ax) standard.
+(Higher speeds, better device capacity, but compatibility)
+* How can you troubleshoot Wi-Fi interference from non-Wi-Fi sources (e.g., microwaves)?
+(Spectrum analyzers, changing channels)

+**Practical Scenarios**

+* You're setting up Wi-Fi in a multi-story house.
+What factors do you consider for optimal router placement?
+* You're working in a crowded office environment with many Wi-Fi networks.
+How can you optimize your network's performance?
+* You need to provide guest Wi-Fi access but want to keep it securely separated from your main network.
+How would you achieve this?